 The Physical Therapist Assistant is a healthcare professional who delivers physical therapy services under the supervision of a physical therapist.
-Upon successful completion of the program at Union County College, students are awarded an Associate in Applied Science degree and are eligible to sit for the state licensure examination.
+Upon successful completion of the program at UCNJ, students are awarded an associate in applied science degree and are eligible to sit for the state licensure examination.

-PROGRAM PHILOSPHY
+PROGRAM PHILOSOPHY

-The art and science of Physical Therapy focuses on the health needs of individuals across the life span.
+The art and science of Physical Therapy focuses on the health needs of individuals across the lifespan.
 Learning is a dynamic process in which the student and instructor develop a professional association that facilitates student success in both didactic and clinical experiences.
-Based on specialized knowledge and skills related to movement of the human body, the Physical Therapist Assistant program at Union County College will produce altruistic, culturally sensitive graduates who strive for lifelong learning opportunities.
+Based on specialized knowledge and skills related to the movement of the human body, the Physical Therapist Assistant program at UCNJ will produce altruistic, culturally sensitive graduates who strive for lifelong learning opportunities.